animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-Previously, one of the underlying properties of the `replicated-region`, `partitioned-region`, `local-region`, and `client-region` elements in the {sdg-name} XML namespace was to perform a lookup first before attempting to create a Region.
-This was done in case the Region already existed, which would be the case if the Region was defined in an imported {data-store-name} native `cache.xml` configuration file.
+Previously, one of the underlying properties of the `replicated-region`, `partitioned-region`, `local-region`, and `client-region` elements in the Spring Data for GemFire XML namespace was to perform a lookup first before attempting to create a Region.
+This was done in case the Region already existed, which would be the case if the Region was defined in an imported GemFire native `cache.xml` configuration file.
 Therefore, the lookup was performed first to avoid any errors.
 This was by design and subject to change.